danjeltahko/WATERPLANT/README.md

        'body': json.dumps(response.json())
    }
 ```
 I then created a new rule in AWS IoT that triggers this Lambda function whenever my plant is to dry/needs watering and tested if everything works with AWS IoT MQTT Test Client.
-It did!🤠
+And it did!🤠

 ![telegram-bot](reference/telegram.png)

 * ### Setting up Flask to visualize data

-Lastly I configured awscli on my computer and put together a simple flask server to visualized my data with matplotlib.
+Lastly I configured awscli on my computer to store my AIM users ```id key``` and ```secret key``` so I could get data directly from DynamoDB with a simple python script.
+I then put together a flask server to visualized my data with matplotlib. (reference below)

 ![flask_data](reference/plotted_moist.png)